benrodenhaeuser/benrodenhaeuser.github.io/content/_posts/2018-06-01-sinatra-from-scratch.md

 end
 ```

-Use [this file][16] (which provides a snapshot of the state of Frankie after these four posts) to see for yourself, if you like.
+Use [this file][14] (which provides a snapshot of the state of Frankie after these four posts) to see for yourself, if you like.
 So now we have a version of Frankie that can handle cookies, as well as other pieces of middleware that may come in handy.
 Neat!

 This completes our small tour of Sinatra functionality rebuilt from scratch.
 See the box below for pointers to some additional features that I have not discussed in detail.
-You might also want to check out the Frankie sample app mentioned in [part 01][17] (to run it, `cd` into the `examples/quotes` directory, followed by `ruby app.rb`), if only to conclude that it really does look like a Sinatra app.
-You can find all the material in the Frankie repo [on Github][18].
+You might also want to check out the Frankie sample app mentioned above (to run it, `cd` into the `examples/quotes` directory, followed by `ruby app.rb`), if only to conclude that it really does look like a Sinatra app.
+You can find all the material in the Frankie repo [on Github][15].

 > #### There’s More
 > As mentioned earlier, there is more to Frankie than I could cover in this case study.
-Here is a quick overview of what Sinatra-inspired features you will find in the [complete Frankie source][19] beyond what we discussed here:
+Here is a quick overview of what Sinatra-inspired features you will find in the [complete Frankie source][16] beyond what we discussed here:
 > - View templates: to better organize your code, separate presentation from application logic with view templates.
 The bindings of the application instance are passed into the template so that instance variables remain useable.
-An additional [`Templates` module][20] does the job.
+An additional [`Templates` module][17] does the job.
 > - Throw/catch: Sinatra makes quite heavy use of the `throw`/`catch` mechanism when handling requests.
-This is what makes Sinatra’s `halt` possible, praised in [this post][21].
-To see how this is implemented in Frankie, start at the  `invoke { dispatch! }` method call [here][22].
+This is what makes Sinatra’s `halt` possible, praised in [this post][18].
+To see how this is implemented in Frankie, start at the  `invoke { dispatch! }` method call [here][19].
 > - Flexible return values: Frankie allows return values of route blocks to be strings (that end up as the response body), numbers (status codes) or Rack-compliant arrays.
-The code that allows for this flexibility is [part of the `invoke` method][23].
+The code that allows for this flexibility is [part of the `invoke` method][20].
 > - Launching your application: the way Sinatra is set up, you simply `require 'sinatra'` at the top of an `app.rb` file, write your routes, and launch the app with `ruby app.rb` (at least if you code in the so-called „classical style“).
-To make this possible, Sinatra uses the [`at_exit` trick][24], and so does Frankie.
+To make this possible, Sinatra uses the [`at_exit` trick][21], and so does Frankie.
 {: .aside}

 [1]:	http://sinatrarb.com